Potomania: Treatment

 Where Na_{serum} is the concentration of the patient's plasma sodium, ECF is an estimate of extracellular water in litres (approximately body weight in kg x 0.2 for males and body weight x 0.17 for females), Na_{infusate} is the sodium concentration of the IV fluid and V_{infusate} is the volume of the IV fluid in litres.
-For a 100kg man with a plasma Na of 105mmol/L given 300mLs of 2.7% saline (462mmol of Na) the final dilution of plasma sodium would only be 110mmol/L.
+For a 100 kg man with a plasma Na of 105 mmol/L given 300mLs of 2.7% saline (462 mmol of Na) the final dilution of plasma sodium would only be 110 mmol/L.